 PARI maintains a linked list of open files, to reclaim resources (file descriptors) on error or interrupts.
 The corresponding data structure is a pariFILE, which is a wrapper around a standard FILE, containing further the file name, its type (regular file, pipe, input or output file, etc.).
-The following functions create and manipulate this structure; they are integrated within PARI's diagnostics system, printing messages if DEBUGFILES is high enough.
+The following functions create and manipulate this structure; they are integrated within PARI's diagnostics system, printing messages if the debug level for "files" is high enough.